-But on larger engines, you may need to remove engine components like intake plenum.
-As it’s part of the intake system a good seal is important.
-Using the old gasket could cause lean rough running and ironically multiple misfiring.
-If the intake plenum is removed, ideally the gaskets need to be replaced too.
+But on larger engines, you may need to remove engine components like the intake plenum.
+As it’s part of the intake system, a good seal is essential.
+Using the old gasket could cause lean rough running and ironically, multiple misfiring.
+If the intake plenum is removed, ideally, the gaskets need to be replaced too.

 Replacing the coil doesn’t always solve the misfire.
-I’ve been a mechanic for twenty years and I seen this lots too.
-The car comes into the shop with a new coil fitted, customer complains of misfire on cylinder X.
+I’ve been a mechanic for twenty years, and I’ve seen this lots.
+The car comes into the shop with a new coil fitted, customer complains of a misfire on cylinder X.

 How To Diagnose A Faulty Coil